syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Template for message

-Sfchat allows to load custom templates for incoming and outgoing message using [SfChat.MessageTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~MessageTemplate.html) property.
+SfChat allows to load custom templates for incoming and outgoing message using [SfChat.MessageTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~MessageTemplate.html) property.

 To apply `MessageTemplate` in the SfChat, refer the below code example: